Inhomogeneous 2D Navier--Stokes equations: Existence, uniqueness, stability, continuity in time and energy conservation of weak solutions: Strategy of proof

-It was first observed in \cite{HaoShaoWeiZhang2024} that the Lipschitz bound on $u_2$ can be replaced by $K_0$, and as we mentioned $K_0$ is bounded for immediately strong solutions.
+Recall that in \cref{eq:productestimateintro} only a constant depending on the Lipschitz of $u_2$ appeared.
+It was first observed in \cite{HaoShaoWeiZhang2024} how the Grönwall argument can be concluded with this additional factor and, thus, how the Lipschitz bound on $u_2$ can be replaced by $K_0$, and as we mentioned $K_0$ is bounded for immediately strong solutions.
 This observation is the cornerstone to establish the uniqueness in the class of Leray--Hopf solutions.